Berlin cannibal is sentenced to life imprisonment

 In Germany, life sentences have a minimum of 15 years to be served in a closed regime.
 After this period, the convict can usually apply for parole.

 But in this case, the court found that there is a “special aggravation of the defendant’s guilt”.
-The designation means Stefan R. will likely not be released from prison after 15 years
+The designation means Stefan R. is unlikely to be released from prison after 15 years.

 other cases